Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 - The user would already be comfortable with the website layout and can easily go to the Classes link where the Class Schedule link is listed at the centre of the page.

 2. As a Frequent User, I want to check to see if there are any new or upgraded membership options (with added benefits).
-- The user would already be comfortable with the website layout and can easily go the Join page which has all of the relevant information and links.
+- The user would already be comfortable with the website layout and can easily go the Join Page which has all of the relevant information and links.

 3. As a Frequent User, I want to confirm if opening hours have been amended or contact the gym with specific enquiries (e.g. is gym open on a bank holiday)
-- At the bottom of every page there is a footer which has all relevant current information for the gym.
+- At the bottom of every page there is a Footer which has all relevant current information for the gym.

 ### Further Testing
 - The website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers, and was found to operate satisfactorily on all of these.